 Assume the mindset of work travel, not just fun and games.
 To get this mindset going, then maybe let’s flip the whole idea on its head.
 When traveling, focus on working as much as you can, and see if you can squeeze in some entertainment.

-You have to plan for the working days and set in the calendar.
+Plan for the working days and put it in your calendar.

 When you get really good at work travel mindset, then you may slowly start putting more leisure time into your days.
 In the end, you should have a schedule similar to the one at home.
-Maybe just a little bit less work.
+Maybe just a little less work.